tencentyun/intlcloud-documents/product/安全/BGP 高防 IP/产品简介/产品优势_intl.md

 ## Powerful Attack Defense Network
 Connected with 30 ISPs across China and deployed over dozens of protection nodes overseas, Tencent Cloud's BGP linkage can provide the protection bandwidth up to 900 Gbps for a single customer(point) in China, and up to 400Gbps outside of China, thus helping defense against all kinds of DDoS attacks.
 ## Industry-leading Traffic Cleansing Capability
-Powered by Tencent's self-developed protection cluster, Anti-DDoS Advance utilizes multi-dimensional algorithms such as IP profiling, behavior analysis, Cookie challenge, and continuously updates the protection algorithms through AI intelligent engine, thus being capable of accurately and quickly separating malicious network traffic from normal traffic, protecting your business against various layers of DDoS attacks.
+Based on Tencent's self-developed protection cluster, Anti-DDoS Advance adopts multi-dimensional algorithms such as IP profiling, behavior analysis, Cookie challenge, and also continuously updates protection algorithms via AI intelligent engine.
+It can accurately and quickly separate malicious network traffic from normal traffic, defending your business against various layers of DDoS attacks.
 ## Fast Access
 Tencent Cloud's BGP links to 30 ISPs in China, the great coverage thus allows users to quickly access the network with low latency.
 ## Hiding Customer's Real Server